 ALL IN A DAY!

 Portland’s waterfront dining has the happy benefit of being within steps of each other - you can experience them all in one night if you wish!
-Start with apéritifs at Ri Ra’s, move on to appetizers at Flatbread, then entrées at DiMillo’s, followed by a nightcap at the Porthole, along with a smile at the Comedy Connection, and then end the evening with coffee and dessert at Becky’s... unless it’s a late night, in which case you can have breakfast when they open.
+Start with apéritifs at Ri Ra’s, move on to appetizers at Flatbread, then entrées at DiMillo’s, followed by a nightcap at the Porthole, and then end the evening with coffee and dessert at Becky’s... unless it’s a late night, in which case you can have breakfast when they open.